-All about Salik Dubai
+All About Salik Dubai

-Salik is the electronic toll gate system facilitating smooth traffic flow on the roads of Dubai.
+Salik is the electronic toll gate system that facilitates smooth traffic flow on the roads of Dubai.
 Launched on July 1st 2007, Salik – literally meaning ‘clear and moving’ – allows drivers to leave and enter the emirate without hassle.
 Since its launch, the Road and Transport Authority (RTA) Dubai has strived to improve the system and streamline all the processes.
 From recharging Salik in Dubai to its payment, everything can be managed through multiple online and offline channels.

 Here is a detailed guide covering everything you need to know about Salik Dubai.
-Let’s start with the location of Salik gates in Dubai.
+Let’s start with the location of Salik Gates in Dubai.

 Salik Gates in Dubai